screen

 "controllers" Array of strings Callsigns of the other virtual controllers who are online.
 (These also must be in "control_positions".)

-"default_map" String The name of the initial video map that should be selected when this scenario is selected.
+"default_maps" Array of strings The names of the initial video maps that should be displayed when this scenario is selected.

 "departure_airspace" Array of strings Similar to "approach_airspace", if present, this gives the names of airspace volumes that departure aircraft must remain inside.